CtrlK

 7%

-This description is severely underdeveloped, essentially just restating the skill name without providing any meaningful information about capabilities or usage context.
+This description is severely underdeveloped, essentially just restating the skill name without explaining capabilities or use cases.
 It lacks concrete actions, natural trigger terms, and explicit guidance on when Claude should select this skill.
-The duplicate trigger term suggests this may be auto-generated boilerplate that was never properly filled in.
+The duplicate trigger term suggests a template that wasn't properly filled out.

 Suggestions

-Add specific actions the skill performs, e.g., 'Installs and configures cert-manager on Kubernetes clusters, creates Certificate resources, sets up ClusterIssuers for Let's Encrypt, and troubleshoots certificate renewal issues.'
+Add specific actions the skill performs, e.g., 'Installs and configures Kubernetes cert-manager, creates Certificate resources, sets up ClusterIssuers for Let's Encrypt, troubleshoots certificate renewal issues'

 DimensionReasoningScore